1M0-0K/ImageAnalyser/README.md

 ![Application Preview](/screenshots/screenshot1.png)

 ## Tools
-At the moment there are 3 tools:
+There are 3 tools:

 - Measure Tool
   * Click and drag to measure distances.
 - Move Tool
-  * Press Middle mouse button or Alt and Left mouse button and move the image around.
+  * Press Middle mouse button or Space and Left mouse button and move the image around.
-- Zoom
+- Zoom Tool
+  * Scroll to Zoom-In or Zoom-Out, press <kbd>Alt</kbd>  to use smaller steps.
+Hold <kbd>Ctrl</kbd> to change the zoom direction.
+- Color picker Tool
-  * Scroll to Zoom-In or Zoom-Out, press Alt to use smaller steps
+  * Scroll to Zoom-In or Zoom-Out, press <kbd>Alt</kbd> to use smaller steps